RaphaelIT7/gmod-holylib/README.md

 > This is because you could cause a crash if you were to create too many stack allocated buffers!<br>

 > [!NOTE]
-> The size is clamped internally between a minimum of `4` bytes and a maximum of `65536` bytes.
+> The size is clamped internally between a minimum of `4` bytes and a maximum of `65536` bytes on Linux and to `8192` on Windows.

 #### bf_write bitbuf.CreateStackWriteBuffer(number size or string data, function callback)
 callback = `function(bf) end`<br>